rak-n-rok/Krake/docs/user/rok-documentation.rst

         The name of custom resources definition constraint in form: ``<plural>.<group>``.
 The application will be deployed only on the clusters with given custom definition support.
 Can be specified multiple times.

     ``-L | --cluster-label-constraint`` (optional):
-        The name and value of constraint for labels of the cluster in form: ``<label> expression <value>``.
-The application will be deployed only on the clusters with given label.
+        The name and value of a constraint for labels of the cluster in the form: ``<label> expression <value>``.
+The application will be deployed only on the cluster that matches the given label constraint.
+Can be specified multiple times, see :ref:`dev/scheduling:Constraints`.

+    ``-M | --cluster-metric-constraint`` (optional):
+        The name and value of a constraint for metrics of the cluster in the form: ``<label> expression <value>``.
+The application will be deployed only on the cluster that matches the given metric constraint.
 Can be specified multiple times, see :ref:`dev/scheduling:Constraints`.

 list
     List all Applications of a namespace.